Skip to Content

 170 Central Park West, New York, NY 10024, USA

 Fashion exhibitions tend to focus on the vision of a single designer, or the trends of a decade, or a theme like sustainable dressing or Hollywood glam.
 We rarely get a glimpse into the practical garments of past generations.
-This fall, however, the New-York Historical Society unveils an exhibition of women’s quotidian clothing from the past 200 years.
-Exploring an archival collection of outfits on loan from Smith College, the show offers a fascinating narrative on the evolution of women’s labor, economics, and social roles.
+This fall, however, the New York Historical unveils an exhibition of women’s quotidian clothing from the past 200 years.
+Exploring an archival collection of outfits on loan from Smith College, the show offers a narrative on the evolution of women’s labor, economics, and social roles.
 Divided into sections such as “Home: All Work, No Pay,” “Service: Capable and Accomplished,” and “Rites of Passage: What She Wore,” the material history of women’s rights is on full display.
-Highlights are sure to include a 1917 Abercrombie & Fitch suit refashioned into a W.W.
-I Relief uniform, and that American classic of the 1950s, the pink waitress uniform. —Lucy Horowitz
+Highlights include a 1917 Abercrombie & Fitch suit refashioned into a W.W.
+I Relief uniform; a classic American pink waitress uniform circa 1950s; and the Girl Scout uniform, complete with 20 proficiency badges earned in 1945–46, that belonged to the American poet Sylvia Plath. —Lucy Horowitz

 Photograph by Anna-Marie Kellen for the Smith College Historic Clothing Collection